Australian Privacy Statement of Motorola Solutions

-12. Quality and security
+11. Quality and security

-The quality and security of your personal information is important to us.
+The quality and security of your Personal Information is important to us.

-We make sure that the personal information that we collect, use and disclose is accurate, up to date and complete and (in the case of use and disclosure) relevant.
+We make sure that the Personal Information that we collect, use and disclose is accurate, up to date and complete and (in the case of use and disclosure) relevant.

-We take all reasonable steps to protect the personal information that we hold from misuse, interference and loss and from unauthorised access, modification or disclosure, whether in a physical or electronic form.
+We take all reasonable steps to protect the Personal Information that we hold from misuse, interference and loss and from unauthorised access, modification or disclosure, whether in a physical or electronic form.
 Some of the measures and safeguards we employ to do this include:

-• physical measures such as locking filing cabinets, restricting access to offices, alarm systems
+- physical measures such as locking filing cabinets, restricting access to offices, alarm systems;

 If you use the Internet to communicate with us, you should be aware that there are inherent risks in transmitting information over the Internet.
 Motorola Solutions does not have control over information while in transit over the Internet and we cannot guarantee its security.